 Why This Page?
 A South Brent Case Study

-We now have a support system and network which works.
-It is, thankfully, so far not being tested to its capabilities but we have confidence it can cope with a severe downturn in fortune.
-We thought it might be helpful for any other community or area looking for ideas to strengthen their preparations for the possible waves to come.
+We created and managed a support system and network which worked.
+It has, thankfully, so far not being tested to its capabilities but we have confidence it could cope with a severe downturn in fortune.
+Given the current positive trends in the locality we have suspended our additional COVID support activity, but we thought it might be helpful for any other community or area looking for ideas to strengthen their preparations for the possible waves to come to see our experience.
 We recognise that our community started with some pretty clear advantages: location, size and a history of community support, but we also have a higher proportion of vulnerable individuals and families than the national average, either through age, health or poverty.
 Our experience may not work for everyone else, but it might spark some ideas.
 In that spirit…this is our story so far…..

 What we’ve done

 South Brent is a large village on the southern edge of Dartmoor.
 In mid-March 2020, a group of villagers and representatives from local organisations and businesses made a plan to help those self-isolating and experiencing financial hardship in the village and local parishes.

 - Recruiting and organising local volunteers to support community efforts

 - Launching a village crisis food bank for those experiencing financial hardship